shawnBlue957/Repository-for-HMEP/README.md

 # Hierarchical embedding-based visual relationship prediction method with multimodal fusion（HMEP Repository）

 ## Description
-This repository contains code and resources for the Hierarchical Multimodal Embedding for Prediction (HMEP) project.
-It is designed for visual relationship prediction using multimodal fusion and hierarchical embedding techniques.
+This repository contains the official implementation of the Hierarchical Multimodal Embedding for Prediction (HMEP) framework, a novel approach for visual relationship prediction through multimodal fusion and hierarchical embedding techniques.
+The model addresses key challenges in visual relationship prediction by effectively integrating multimodal information, enhancing relationship representation flexibility, and ensuring global logical consistency through consistency and reversibility regularization.

 ## Dataset Information
 - **Primary Dataset**: The Visual Genome dataset (Version 1.4) is used for model training and evaluation.